cesperanc/click-to-donate-for-wordpress/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Bug fix on the graph views date interval when using PHP on Windows
+* CSS updates
+* Misspelled class name correction

 = 1.0.4 =
 * The text widget can now be used to provide a link for a campaign.
 Use the URL "#ctd-X" (where X is the ID of the campaign) on a href attribute to the link be recognized as a campaign link.
 * Bug fixes